Microsoft Dynamics 365 Business Central

 Companies will also have to get used to a new licensing model.

-As mentioned, there will be two main options: the Business Edition and Enterprise Edition, but beyond that there will be considerable flexibility in the licensing model.
+As mentioned, there will be two main options: the Business Central and Enterprise Edition, but beyond that there will be considerable flexibility in the licensing model.

 Customers are used to buying applications and suites that are scaled according to quantity, components or users.
 However, Microsoft will make it possible to purchase the functionality and processes based on a person’s role.